joinpursuit/Pursuit-Core-Web/react/react_intro/README.md

 - the stories feed
 - the contacts list.

 Using our DOM manipulation approach, we would have all of these different elements in a single html file.
-This would be challenging to maintain because we a bug in one area could easily affect the rest of the page.
+This would be challenging to maintain because a bug in one area could easily affect the rest of the page.

 React solves this problem by introducing `Components`.
 Instead of laying out all of our HTML in a single file, we can separate it into separate classes and combine those classes together.